robsoninoue/robsoninoue/README.md

 Also I work with networks, servers and systems and a time ago started in a developer world.
 I can work with moderns and not too moderns languages :joy:

-I have worked with php, C, Js, CSS, HTML, MySQL, node, React, WordPress, git, TS, and others.
+I have worked with php, C, Js, CSS, HTML, MySQL, node, React, WordPress, git, TS, Python, and others.
 Some more, some less.

+Currently working on .Net, Python, Angular, Kafka and MS SQL Server in a partnership project from 42 Labs.

 ### How to reach me